backdrop-contrib/comment_fragment/README.md

 - Install this module using the official Backdrop CMS instructions at https://docs.backdropcms.org/documentation/extend-with-modules.

-- Visit the configuration page under Administration > Configuration > Category >
-  Foo (admin/config/category/foo) and enter the required information.

-- Any additional steps.
+  (This module does not have any configuration.)

-Differences from Drupal 7 <!-- Do not include if there are no differences. -->
+Differences from Drupal 7
 -------------------------

-- Administrative interface has been improved.
+- Alters the links printed in the comment template.

 Issues <!-- This section is required. -->